 Google Surveys now available in more than 50 countries

-Companies can use the enterprise and credit card options to collect consumer insights in more countries.
+Companies can use the free or enterprise paid version to collect consumer insights in more countries.

 Google announced on today that it is expanding its Google Surveys product and Surveys 360, its survey solution for enterprises, to more than 50 countries.

 Originally launched in 2012 as Google Consumer Surveys, the offering is designed to “… put quality market research in the hands of businesses of all sizes,” says Google.
 The Surveys 360 product offers the same survey solutions, with added advanced targeting, reporting and sharing features for enterprise organizations.